khulnasoft-lab/design.khulnasoft.com/README.md

 We control code quality with automatic linting tools like `eslint` and `prettier`.

-If you change something in the code, you can run `yarn test` to see if your changes are up to code.
+If you change something in the code, you can run `yarn test` to see if your changes are up-to-code.
 A lot of failures are auto-fixable, so simply run `yarn run lint:fix` to fix errors automatically.

 ### Reviewing